Carson City Fire Department

 Carson City Fire Department's mission is serve the community with pride, commitment, and compassion.
 The Carson City Fire Department is comprised of seven divisions which contribute to the safe community we enjoy.
 We serve the community in many different ways, including emergency situation management such as fires and medical services, fire and emergency medical service, hazardous materials, confined space rescue, fire prevention, aircraft fire rescue, and many more.

 East Fork Fire Protection District

-The East Fork Fire Protection District is an all risk fire and EMS service provider and are one of Nevada's largest combination fire and emergency medical services agencies.
-Our career staff consists of one District Chief, two Deputy Chiefs, three Training/Safety Captains, one Fire Inspector, three Battalion Chiefs, twelve Fire Captains, twelve Engineers, twenty Firefighter/Paramedics, and seven Firefighter/AEMTs who work hand in hand with over 34 volunteer fire and medical personnel to meet the service demands of our community.
-East Fork responds to over 6,500 calls a year and provides service to 96% of Douglas County, Nevada with some jurisdictional responsibilities in the Lake Tahoe Basin.
+The East Fork Fire Protection District is an all risk fire and EMS service provider and is one of Nevada’s largest agencies.
+Our career staff consists of one District Chief, two Deputy Chiefs, three Training/Safety Captains, one Fire Inspector, three Battalion Chefs, twelve Fire Captains, twelve Engineers, twenty Firefighter/Paramedics, and ten Firefighter/AEMTs who work hand-in-hand with over 34 volunteer firefighters to meet the fire and life safety needs of our community.
+East Fork responds to over 6,500 calls and provides service to 96% of Douglas County, Nevada with some jurisdictional responsibilities in the Lake Tahoe Basin and Alpine County.
 East Fork actively participates in mutual aid both in and out of state.
-East Fork is one of the founding agencies the Sierra Front Wildland Fire Cooperators and the Quad County Hazardous Materials Team.
-The district provides services to a resident population of 45,000 and seasonally to over 60,000 persons.
+East Fork is one of the founding agencies of the Sierra Front Wildland Fire Cooperators and the Quad County Hazardous Materials Team.
+The District provides services to a resident population of 45,000 and seasonally to over 60,000 persons.

 North Lake Tahoe Fire Protection District